LittleD3092/My-Vault/JS Basics/Javascript.md

 3 === '3'
 ```

-The lower statement doesn't evaluate to true.
+The second statement doesn't evaluate to true.
 This is because normal equality has automatic type conversion, and strictly equal doesn't.

 # Conditions